 Want to take quizzes and track your credits?

-The hepatology clinic at University of California, San Francisco is an outpatient practice that serves patients with complex hepatic conditions, including patients who have undergone liver transplants.
+The hepatology clinic at University of California, San Francisco, is an outpatient practice that serves patients with complex hepatic conditions, including patients who have undergone liver transplants.
 The busy academic practice books approximately 6,500 patient visits a year.

 Clinic leaders initiated daily team huddles as a component of a broader Lean implementation, triggered in part by persistently low patient satisfaction scores.
 Facilitated by the practice manager, the team huddles are held each day at 9:30 AM and include the entire care team—attending physicians, fellows, nurse practitioners, physician assistants, and administrative staff.
 The team comes together for 15 minutes to discuss the agenda for the day.
-They identify any potential issues, such as a provider being out sick, and develop plans to minimize any negative effects, such as longer wait times for patients.
+They identify any potential issues, such as a provider being out sick, and develop plans to minimize any repercussions, such as longer wait times for patients.

-Number of new and return patient visits
+Number of new and return patient visits.

-Number of “no shows” and the reasons for them (the staff contacts patients to inquire about the cause of missed appointments)
+Number of “no-shows” and the reasons for them (the staff contacts patients to inquire about the cause of missed appointments).

-Average visit time
+Average visit length.

-Number and status of referrals received, both internal and external
+Number and status of referrals received, both internal and external.

 You currently have no searches saved.